2ndSightLab/ai-cfn/README.md

 * The AI brain went in circles a bunch of times and I had to fix problems myself on this one.
 * ^^ I asked multiple AI chatbots ^^
 * Your resrouces and stacks will all have a nice naming convention too!
+* Might still need temlpates like those below for more complicated resources.

 https://medium.com/cloud-security/automating-cybersecurity-metrics-890dfabb6198